For those of you happy people that still haven’t quite figured it out.

 “We don’t take these kinds of complaints seriously, but I can give you advice.
 Never change.
 It is always easier to be mean and hard on the outside trying to protect yourself from ever getting hurt by those around you.
 People will always be jealous or simply unhappy with themselves, it is a reflection of them not you.
 Stay open and loving, and you will always win in life.”

 The woman thought about it.
-It is a choice to be happy, a muscle to keep fit, a reflex in the face of diversity to stay positive, and to keep those happy moments on the forefront.
-We can all let the negative stuff get us down.
+It is a choice to be happy, a muscle to keep fit, a reflex in the face of diversity to decide to stay positive, and to keep those happy moments on the forefront.
+We can all let the negative stuff get us down. it is a choice.
 We can all let life kick us over and again, but if you can, stay true to who you are.
 Get up each time you fall.
 But above all, stay you.

 I know sometimes a happy person is a reminder that others are not, acting as a mirror showing others what they are lacking.
-But most happy people have their ups and downs, they just have a better coping mechanism in place to deal with life’s tribulations.
+Yet, most happy people have their ups and downs like everyone else, however they just have a better coping mechanism in place to deal with life’s tribulations.